sonix-network/sonix-network/content/faq.md

 </div>

 Having trouble choosing?
-100GBASE-CWDM4 is a good choice as 100G equipment is easy to come by and we have plent of modules in stock.
+100GBASE-CWDM4 is a good choice as 100G equipment is easy to come by and we have plenty of modules in stock.
 So many modules in fact that we are offering them free of charge.

 Require something else?
-As long as it is between 10G-400G chances are that we can find a solution that fits.
+As long as it is between 10G and 400G, chances are that we can find a solution that fits.
 Contact us!

 ### Bring your own transceiver (BYOT) allowed?